Pedometers at the ready! Won’t you come with us as we wander, wend and weave our way along these great British walking festivals?

 With so much glorious countryside to explore across England, Wales and Scotland, we’re leaving the sedentary lifestyle behind and heading for the hills (or valleys, paths, fens and trails).
 Demand for walking holidays is on the up.
 Requests for how and where to walk in our destinations is also on the rise.

-While we’re writing this in May, to chime with National Walking Month, we’ve got walking festivals for all seasons.
+While May is National Walking Month, we’ve got walking festivals for all seasons.
 So whether you’re a serious rambler, a happy hill hiker or just a curious explorer of the countryside, let’s put our best feet forward.

 Put walking festivals on your bucket list.